oleobal/dd-dicetron/language.md

 ### Bools

-Bools are also the result of a comparison.
+Bools are also the result of a comparison, or a coin flip.

-Bools are silently cast to ints when arithmetic is performed:
- - to allow silent arithmetic between coin flips (d2) and other dice
+(`true` and `false` are special coin flips)

- - to allow for things like counting the number of successes.
+Bools are silently cast to ints when arithmetic is performed, to allow for things like counting the number of successes.

-The problem is that they are silently cast to `0` and `1` but in dice rolling we'd expect the result of a d2 to be 1 or 2 when numeric.

 ### Strings

-I'm also planning on:
- - strings
- - list of strings

 Represent "Picture Dice", with symbols or words on their faces instead of numbers.
 Can't be reduced.